 U.S. Military Personnel Prohibited from Using At-Home DNA Testing Kits

 This prohibition does not mean that members of the U.S. military cannot take any DNA test.
-There are many legitimate reasons that a serviceman or woman may want to take a DNA test, like confirming paternity or another biological relationship.
-In these cases, military personnel can take a Legal DNA Test through a certified laboratory with high security standards like Health Street.
+There are many legitimate reasons a serviceman or woman may want to take a DNA test, like confirming paternity or another biological relationship.
+In these cases, military personnel can take a Legal DNA Test through a certified laboratory with high-security standards like Health Street.

 The Dangers of Giving Your DNA Information to Unsecure Companies

 Kernan and Stewart highlight two main security risks associated with giving a private, unregulated company access to a servicewoman or man’s DNA.
 Firstly, military members could receive inaccurate DNA test results that could wrongly influence their decisions or even eligibility for certain military programs.
 This is an interesting concern, given that it involves the misuse of DNA information by military representatives themselves through DoD Individual Medical Readiness requirements.

 Secondly, DNA information could easily be hacked by malicious third parties and used to identify a servicewoman or man for illicit purposes.
 A 2019 paper by the University of California, Davis Professor Graham Coop and postdoctoral researcher Michael ‘Doc’ Edge revealed how simple it could be to source-identifying information from public DNA databases.
 “People are giving up more information than they think they are,” Coop says.
 Information that, unlike a stolen credit card number, can never be changed.